 Memphis, Tenn. -- WREG has learned exactly why a senior, high rise failed its second HUD inspection in two years.

-Serenity Towers is managed by the same company that now owns, and is set to renovate the former Goodwill Village, Tulane and eventually Madison Tower.
+Serenity at Highland is managed by the same company that now owns, and is set to renovate the former Goodwill Village, Tulane and eventually Madison Tower.

 While the company hasn`t released its remodel plans yet for Serenity, the report WREG obtained revealed it`s long overdue.

 Serenity scored a 56 during its last HUD inspection, conducted in March.
 It's the second, failing score in as many years for the University of Memphis area, senior, high rise.

 Through a Freedom of Information request, WREG obtained a copy of the inspection report.